weakish/docs-en/views/realtime-guide-beginner.md

 ### Leaving Conversations

-With more and more people being invited by Tom, Jerry feels that he doesn’t like most of them and wants to leave the conversation.
+With more and more people being invited by Tom, Jerry feels that he doesn't like most of them and wants to leave the conversation.
 He can do that with `Conversation#quit`:

 ```js
 conversation.quit().then(function(conversation) {